When a child is picked up by paramedics or brought into an emergency department, we don’t know their weight.

-We should not only focus on weight estimation errors but also consider the cumulative impact of other errors in weight-based drug dosing.
+We should focus on weight estimation errors and consider the cumulative impact of other errors in weight-based drug dosing.
 These are known as compounded errors.
 These can occur during medication preparation and administration.
-Errors in medication preparation and administration may match or surpass the weight estimation error.
+Medication preparation and administration errors may match or surpass the weight estimation error.
 Moreover, drug concentration errors can contribute an additional 10 to 15% error.
 Therefore, a 20% weight estimation error, combined with a 20% administration error and a 10% concentration error, quickly becomes a potential 50% error.

 Let’s use adrenaline as an example.
 The “low” indicates the maximum potential underdosing and the “high” the maximum potential overdosing at each step of the compounded error.

 *An adrenaline/epinephrine solution must contain 90% to 115% of the labelled amount to meet United States Pharmacopeia standards (Epinephrine injection.
 The United States Pharmacopeia: The National Formulary.
 United States Pharmacopeial Convention, Rockville, MD; 2013).

 So, what is the solution?
 We need to use accurate weight estimation systems and ensure appropriate, goal-directed training in preparing and administering emergency medications.
 Errors should be minimised at every step of the drug dosing-delivery process.

 There are three important considerations when evaluating weight estimation systems: their accuracy, usability, and ability to integrate with a drug dosing system.